gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

      ./manage.py filterstream –save

 *filterstream* can also take a parameter corresponding to the number of an individidual TwitterFilter, e.g.

 .. code-block:: none

      ./manage.py filterstream 4 –save

 This will run *filterstream* only for the TwitterFilter with an id of 4.
 If no TwitterFilter number is given, filterstream will run for all active TwitterFilters.

 Information on the Twitter API filter streaming resource: https://stream.twitter.com/1.1/statuses/filter.json

+.. _`organizedata`:

 organizedata
 ------------

 *filterstream* and *streamsample* produce sets of data files in the directory determined by DATA_DIR as configured in local_settings.py .
 The data files are written as rotating files; periodically (as determined by SAVE_INTERVAL_SECONDS in local_settings.py) each file is closed and subsequent data is written to a new file.
 The naming scheme for each data files includes a timestamp.
 Over time, this can create many files in the DATA_DIR directory.

 The *organizedata* command organizes these files by creating subdirectories named "sample" to data files from *streamsample*, and "twitterfilter-*n*" for data files from *filterstream*, for each TwitterFilter.

-Within <DATA_DIR>/sample and each <DATA_DIR>/twitterfilter-*n* directory, *organizedata* creates a tree with a subdirectory for each year; within each year directory, it creates a subdirectory for each month; within each of these, a subdirectory for each day.
+Within <DATA_DIR>/sample and each <DATA_DIR>/twitterfilter-*n* directory,
+*organizedata* creates a tree with a subdirectory for each year; within each year directory, it creates a subdirectory for each month; within each of these, a subdirectory for each day.

 To run *organizedata*: